jonasjancarik/door-pin/README.md

 ## Hardware

 Tested on Raspberry PI 4 and 5.
 On Raspberry PI 3, you will have trouble installing the required packages (in particular rpi-gpio) with Python 3.11.
-The code contains some async stuff that won't work on Python 3.9 (which is the default on Raspberry PI 3).
+The code contains some async stuff that won't work on Python 3.9 (which is the default on Raspberry PI 3) and rpi.gpio won't run on Python 3.11 on Raspberry PI 3 (`version `GLIBC_2.34' not found`).

 This will work with any relay operated lock that you can control from the GPIO pins of a Raspberry PI.

-Works with the I/O Module from SÜDMETALL (https://www.suedmetall.com/products/locking-systems/stand-alone-solutions/i-o-modul/?lang=en).
 You have to set up wiring so that the PI sends a door unlocking signal by activating a relay on a 12-24 V circuit connected to the I/O module.
+Tested with the I/O Module from SÜDMETALL (https://www.suedmetall.com/products/locking-systems/stand-alone-solutions/i-o-modul/?lang=en).

 By default, the code expects the relay to be connected to GPIO pin 18, but this can be changed by setting the `RELAY_PIN` environment variable.